 - Perfect for anonymous browsing, downloading and streaming (i.a.
 Netflix)

 - 3000+ servers in 94 countries

 The browser extension that ExpressVPN offers, will appear in the top right corner of your browser after you’ve installed it.
 Within the screen that pops up, you can easily choose a location and activate the VPN.
 The screenshots below can give you an idea of the look of this extension.

 NordVPN browser extension for Chrome and Firefox

 NordVPN is another VPN service with a well-designed browser extension option.
-Though it is a less expensive alternative, it is still very much a premium service.
+Though it’s a less expensive alternative for ExpressVPN, it’s still very much a premium service.
 It has a network of almost 4,500 servers, spread out over more than 60 countries.
-If security is a top priority, NordVPN’s 2048-bit SSL encryption, and support for all major VPN protocols make it a confidence inspiring choice.
+If security is a top priority, NordVPN’s 2048-bit SSL encryption and support for all major VPN protocols make it a confident choice.
 It might not be as fast or reach as many countries as ExpressVPN, but you would be hard pressed to find anything better at this price point.